 Our Sponsor has purchased an aggregate of 7,100,000 Placement Warrants at a price of \$1.00 per warrant for an aggregate purchase price of \$7,100,000.
-There are no redemption rights or liquidating distributions from the trust account with respect to the founder shares or Placement Warrants, which will expire worthless if we do not consummate a business combination within 12 months (or 15 months or 18 months, as applicable) following the effectiveness of the Initial Public Offering.
+There are no redemption rights or liquidating distributions from the trust account with respect to the founder shares or Placement Warrants, which will expire worthless if we do not consummate a business combination within 18 months following the effectiveness of the Initial Public Offering.

-Commencing on January 1, 2022, we pay BitNile, an affiliate of our Sponsor, a total of \$10,000 per month for office space, utilities and secretarial and administrative support.
+Commencing on January 1, 2022, we pay Ault, an affiliate of our Sponsor, a total of \$10,000 per month for office space, utilities and secretarial and administrative support.
 Upon consummation of our initial business combination or our liquidation, we will cease paying these monthly fees.